-Forecasted 2029 Production: Data from IHS Markit forecasts that by 2029 18% of Honda’s production will be battery electric vehicles (BEVs), alongside 4% plug-in hybrids (PHEVs), 17% ICE (internal combustion engine) vehicles, 61% hybrids and 0% fuel cell electric vehicles (FCEVs).
+Forecasted 2029 Production: Data from S&P Global Mobility forecasts that by 2029 38% of Honda’s production will be battery electric vehicles (BEVs), alongside 1% plug-in hybrids (PHEVs), 47% ICE (internal combustion engine) vehicles, 14% hybrids and 0% fuel cell electric vehicles (FCEVs).

 This compares negatively to the IEA’s 1.5°C scenario, which estimates that 57.5% of all globally produced cars must be either BEV or FCEV by 2030 to meet the 1.5°C global temperature goal.

-Climate Lobbying Overview: Honda is engaging with climate regulations in the USA, Japan, and the UK with mixed to negative positions in 2020-21.
-While the company has supported some policies to facilitate the decarbonization of road transportation, Honda has also strongly opposed legislation that explicitly favors battery electric vehicles (BEVs) over hybrid vehicles, although recent evidence from 2021 suggests an evolving position.
-The company is a member of numerous obstructive trade associations.
+Climate Lobbying Overview: Honda has been engaging with climate regulations in the US, UK, and Japan with mixed to negative positions in 2021-22.
+While the company generally appears to have positive top-line statements on climate policy, it has strongly opposed legislation that explicitly favors battery electric vehicles (BEVs) over hybrid vehicles, including opposing multiple ZEV mandates.
+Honda also retains memberships to numerous obstructive trade associations.

 The full climate policy engagement profile of Honda Motor is available here.